Loan Options to Help Make College Affordable

 Note: The maximum loan amount for 2014-15 is $4,000 per semester.

-Note: Due to limited state funding for this program, eligible renewal students will be given priority for this award.
+Note: Due to limited state funding for this program, eligible "renewal" students will be given priority for award offers.

-*These procedures must be completed each academic year by all students who have accepted an initial or renewal B-On-Time Loan award.
+*These procedures must be completed each for the initial award AND each academic year for the renewal award.